Contents

 C++ Seasoning

 Abstract: A look at many of the new features in C++ and a couple of old features you may not have known about.
 With the goal of correctness in mind, we’ll see how to utilize these features to create simple, clear, and beautiful code.
-Just a little pinch can really spice things up.
+Just a little pinch can spice things up.

 Note: This is the ACCU, Silicon Valley Chapter version of the talk originally given at GoingNative 2013.
 The talk is also known as “3 Goals for Better Code.”
 This version contains an expanded ending to the polymorphism code, starting on page 179 of the PDF, and some optional slides that did not make that talk.
 The extended version of the talk was also given at A9.